JoseDeFreitas/CodewarsLogger/README.md

 (through the GitHub OAuth sign in option) and extract all the code of each programming language of every kata you have completed.

+**It's discouraged to put your Codewars solutions publicly available because, even though it depends on every person and it's a responsibility of one self, having your solutions publicly available may increase the number of dishonest users that copy and paste the solutions to its own advantage.
+An user can get sanctioned if the Codewars' staff notice an unusual behaviour.
+Read the [Codewars Code of Conduct](https://docs.codewars.com/community/rules/) for more information (especially the last rule).**

+**Although it's not prohibited, please: don't put your Codewars solutions publicly available on GitHub.
+Keep your repository private.**

 To keep this file simple and short, I only describe here the most important information, and a summary of other topics.
 To see all the information, go to the [repository wiki](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki).

 ## Why?

-I developed this small program because GitHub is the biggest portfolio for all kind of programmers (along with websites and/or other media profiles).
 A key skill every programmer should have is problem solving (algorithms, paradigms, data structures, etc.), and Codewars is a very good platform to practice this hability because of its structure, support of multiple programming languages, user rank system, easily (with moderation) code challenge creation system and social interaction between users (similar code-challenges, comments, votes, and more).

-By having a repository that contains all the code challenges you have completed, everyone (including recruiters) can see what you've done, what languages do you use with ease and your strenghts and weaknesses.
-You could do this manually, but going to all the pages of solutions of all the katas you've completed (plus more than one programming language if available) would take you a lot of time (and you'd have to update it every time you complete a kata).
+By having a private repository that contains all the code challenges you have completed, you can keep a personal registry of all your katas in a more readable way.
+Moreover, you can allow (temporarily) a recruiter to see what you've done, so they will know your strenghts and weaknesses, as well as the programming languages you use with ease.
+You could do all of this manually, but going to all the pages of solutions of all the katas you've completed (plus more than one programming language if available) would take you a lot of time (and you'd have to update it every time you complete a kata).

-This repository allows you to copy in your repository the code of the completed challanges you've done
-automatically: you don't have to do anything, just run the program and let it do its job.
+This repository allows you to copy in your private repository the code of the completed challanges you've done automatically: you don't have to do anything, just run the program and let it do its job.
 Moreover, the files and directories are stored in such a way that it's easy to navigate through them.

 ## Usage